-- Philadelphia lies on East Coast of U.S..
+- Philadelphia lies on the East Coast of the U.S..

-- There are many picnic spots in Philadelphia which includes many beautiful parks and vibrant squares.
+- There are many picnic spots in Philadelphia, including many beautiful parks and vibrant squares.

-- Can be reached through road journeys from Washington, New Jersey, New York City.
+- It can be reached through road journeys from Washington, New Jersey, New York City.

-- Philadelphia is Pennsylvania’s largest city and the sixth most populous city of USA.
+- Philadelphia is Pennsylvania’s largest city and the sixth most populous city in the USA.

 - Great place for history buffs and culture lovers.
-If you love National Parks then there is a very famous national park nearby – named Valley Forge National Historical Park.
+If you love National Parks, there is a famous national park nearby – Valley Forge National Historical Park.
 Click here to read more on it.

 - Visit during Spring and Fall is recommended to enjoy a temperate climate with blooming cherry blossoms.
-Can be visited during America’s Independence Week to witness special events.
+It can be visited during America’s Independence Week to witness special events.

 - Many monuments and museums are free to enter.
 Check special dates and timings before planning.